 Reasons for the Growing Popularity of Algorithmic Trading

-Attraction for Retail and Institutional Traders: Both retail and institutional traders are increasingly drawn to algorithmic trading.
-For retail traders, it offers the efficiency and precision needed to compete in fast-paced markets.
-Institutional traders benefit from the ability to execute complex strategies with a high degree of accuracy.
-The scalability and versatility of algorithmic trading make it appealing to a wide range of trading demographics, enhancing its overall popularity.
+Attraction for Retail and Institutional Traders.
+Both retail and institutional traders are moving toward algorithmic trading, and for good reason.
+Retail traders get the efficiency and precision needed to compete in fast-moving markets.
+Institutions get the ability to run complex strategies at scale with a high degree of accuracy.
+The flexibility and scalability of these systems make them appealing across a wide range of trading profiles.

 Common Automated Trading Strategies in Crypto